jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 ### Bell States

 The entangled state created above is one of the four maximally-entangled states of two qubits, known as the *Bell states*.
-They are named after the physicist John Bell.
+They are named after the physicist John Stewart Bell.
 The different Bell states are created by using different initial states, as follows:

 ```math
 \begin{align*}